Dynamic Network Prediction: Discussion

 The impact of uncertainty in network property estimates associated with dynamic networks has received little attention compared to other areas of network science.
 However, the existence of sharp thresholds in relationships among properties for static networks has been well-documented \citep{ER60, WS98, MN10}.
-Therefore is it possible that a small change in a given dynamic network property to have significant impact on processes operating on the network.
+Therefore is it possible for a small change in a given dynamic network property to have significant impact on processes operating on the network.
 Further research is necessary to understand the impact of variability in network properties has for predicting intervention impacts on social systems.

-Additional methodological work is needed to evaluation $f(C_{g}, C_{h})$ for additional network statistics.
+Additional methodological work is needed to evaluate the form of $f(C_{g}, C_{h})$ for additional network statistics.
 The CCM has been expanded to bipartite networks \citep{goyal2017inference}; it may be possible to apply similar approaches to extend the DCCM to include bipartite networks.
-Further work is also required to develop dynamic essential network properties whose functions do not depend only on the previous observed network features, as making a Markov assumption can have significant impact on epidemics models \citep{GWD12}.
-Nonetheless, as shown in section 6, the proposed method provides greater flexibly than many existing network models in that it does not require the probability distribution of the dynamic essential network properties to conform to the Markov assumption.
+Further work is also required to develop dynamic essential network properties whose functions do not depend only on features of the previous observed network, as making a Markov assumption can have significant impact on epidemics models \citep{GWD12}.
+As shown in section 6, the proposed method provides greater flexibly than many existing network models in that it does not require the probability distribution of the dynamic essential network properties to conform to the Markov assumption.